pytorch/torchchat/docs/quantization.md

 | embedding (symmetric) | [8, 4]* | [32, 64, 128, 256]+ | | ✅ | ✅ | ✅ |

-* These are the only valid bitwidth options.
+>\* These are the only valid bitwidth options.

-** There are many valid group size options, including 512, 1024, etc. Note that smaller groupsize tends to be better for preserving model quality and accuracy, and larger groupsize for further improving performance.
+>** There are many valid group size options, including 512, 1024, etc. Note that smaller groupsize tends to be better for preserving model quality and accuracy, and larger groupsize for further improving performance.
 Set 0 for channelwise quantization.

-+ Should support non-power-of-2-groups as well.
+>\+ Should support non-power-of-2-groups as well.

 ## Quantization Profiles

 Torchchat quantization supports profiles with multiple settings such as accelerator, dtype, and quantization specified in a JSON file.
-Four sample profiles are included wwith the torchchat distributin in config/data: `cuda.json`, `desktop.json`, `mobile.json`, `pi5.json`
+Four sample profiles are included with the torchchat distribution in config/data: `cuda.json`, `desktop.json`, `mobile.json`, `pi5.json`
 with profiles optimizing for execution on cuda, desktop, mobile and raspberry Pi devices.

-In addition to quantization recipes described below, the profiles also enable developers to specify the accelerator and dtype to be used.
+In addition to quantization recipes described below, the profiles can also specify the accelerator and dtype to be used.

-At present torchchat supports the fast, cuda, mps, and cpu devices.
-The default device in torchchat is "fast".
-The "fast" device is a virtual device that defaults to the fastest executor available in the system, selecting cuda, mps, and cpu in this order.

 At present torchchat supports the fast16, fast, bf16, fp16 and fp32
 data types.
 The default data type for models is "fast16".
 The